Open-Source-Softworks/GuiBv/ReadMe.md

-# GuiBV Browser Gaming Platform
+# GuiBV Web-Proxy

 ## Overview

-GuiBV is a browser-based gaming platform that allows users to play web games, browse the internet through an embedded browser, and manage bookmarks.
+GuiBV is a web-proxy that allows users to play blocked games, browse the internet through an embedded browser, and manage bookmarks.
 The platform features a dark-themed gaming UI with a yellow color scheme, inspired by Discord and Steam, with a collapsible sidebar navigation and responsive design.
 The platform uses DuckDuckGo as the default search engine.

 The application is built as a full-stack TypeScript project with a React frontend and Express backend, using in-memory storage for games, bookmarks, notifications, and user settings.